tripadvisor tripadvisor tripadvisor

 This dessert tour of Rome will make you taste the typical sweets of our capital city.
 At the same time, you will discover some of its famous sights, while learning interesting stories about the Eternal City.
 It’s a food tour all about sweetness!

 The meeting point with your tour guide is at the exit of the metro station OTTAVIANO (A line), a stone’s throw from the Vatican City.
-You start off your journey into sweetness at the bakery La Dolce Maniera, where you can have a foamy cappuccino, matched with a lovely Maritozzo con la Panna (a pastry roll filled with whipped cream).
+You start off your journey into sweetness at the bakery La Dolce Maniera, where you can have a foamy cappuccino, together with a lovely Maritozzo con la Panna (a pastry roll filled with whipped cream).
 If you’re wondering… yes you can dunk it into the cappuccino!

 Then, on the way to Piazza Navona, we’ll stop to taste on the most iconic Italian dessert, the famous Tiramisù.
 Once reached Piazza Navona, your guide will point out the most significant items on the square, and lead you further to get to the Pantheon, where the tour ends.